Pakistan keen to build on Super League success

 Since matches began in the UAE on Feb.
 4, national television viewing figures have been higher than for the 2015 World Cup, with 55 percent of Pakistan’s TV-watching public tuning into the tournament at peak times.

-Tuesday's championship match between Islamabad United and Quetta Gladiators in Dubai was sold out.
-Islamabad won the game by six wickets.
+Tuesday's championship match between Islamabad United and Quetta Gladiators in Dubai is expected to attract similar figures.
+The match is sold out.

 "Big businesses have bought the franchises, millions of people have tuned in even though the matches aren't in Pakistan, and our own young cricketers are getting a chance to rub shoulders with giants," PSL chairman Najam Sethi told Reuters.